gasperko/SmartNinjaAPI/resources/views/documentation/cmw/blueprint.md

 		contactEmail: "Joan.Doyle@Lynch.net"
 	}

-# Group Rezervacije
+# Group Reservations
 # /api/CMW/reservations

-Pri rezervaciji termina morate podati id od termina ter veljaven (uporabnikov) email.
+When using the reservation API, you have to supply the timeslot id as well as a valid email.

-## Ustvari novo rezervacijo [POST]
+## Create a new reservation [POST]

 + Request JSON message